xtralifecloud/xtralife-easy/readme.md

 - `./data` with all your data
 - `./logs` with the logs from xtralife-server

-In `./config/production.coffee` you'll find the configuration of the server, where you can configure things like your games keys, your iOS and Android certificates, and various options. `production.coffee` overrides settings in `default.coffee`...
-So you can also customize the options you see in `default.coffee`.
+In `./config/production.js` you'll find the configuration of the server, where you can configure things like your games keys, your iOS and Android certificates, and various options. `production.js` overrides settings in `default.js`...
+So you can also customize the options you see in `default.js`.

 In `./config/batches/` you'll find node.js Javascript module files.
 They are just examples of batch/hook files, to help you get started easily.

-In `./configDashboard/` you'll find another `production.coffee` file, for the dashboard.
+In `./configDashboard/` you'll find another `production.js` file, for the dashboard.
 Use the same games descriptions as for xtralife-server.

 If you want to check if everything works fine, visit http://localhost:2000/v1/ping : the server should answer.